 When we burn fuel in a thermal power plant most of the energy we put into the process is lost – primarily in the form of heat.
 Most fossil fuel plants run with an efficiency of around 33% to 40%.1 The remaining 60% to 67% of energy is wasted as heat.
 This means for every unit of energy that we can use, another two are wasted.

-When we measure electricity generation from renewables or nuclear power, we’re measuring the direct output, with no losses or waste to consider.
+When we measure electricity generation from renewables, we’re measuring the direct output, with no losses or waste to consider.

 Let’s take an example – shown in the graphic here.
 Imagine we have a country that needs 100 terawatt-hours (TWh) of energy.
 We have three different energy mixes: only fossil fuels; only renewable or nuclear energy; and a mix of both.